Explore The Plant Library

 The Safe Green Space: Gardens and Health is a one-day symposium on the power of gardens to heal hosted by the Serge Hill Project and Gardening4Health.

-Speakers include: Sue Stuart-Smith, Tom Stuart-Smith, Arit Anderson, Richard Claxton, Olivia Chapple, Keely Siddiqui-Charlick, Ashley Edwards, Joe Darrell, Ruth Madder, Millie Souter.
+Speakers include: De Sue Stuart-Smith, Tom Stuart-Smith, Arit Anderson, Dr Richard Claxton, Dr Olivia Chapple, Keely Siddiqui Charlick, Ashley Edwards, Joe Darrell, Ruth Madder, Millie Souter.

 ‘Everything that happens in a garden takes place in slow time; the flowers, shrubs and trees simply get on with growing quietly at their own pace and so it is with people’ - Dr Sue Stuart-Smith